-The symposium notably featured the doctoral thesis of Jennifer Bonnell of UoT, who gave an illustrated talk on the ecological and social history of the Don River.
-“By showing the progression of the Don from a wild, natural area to its polluted and industrialised current state, her talk was enlightening as well as sobering.
+Additionally, a symposium on Art and the Environment was hosted by the University of Toronto .
+The symposium featured the doctoral thesis of Jennifer Bonnell of UoT.
+Catherine Dean, past collaborator and co-founder of No. 9, clarifies that: “by showing the progression of the Don from a wild, natural area to its polluted and current state, her [Bonell] talk was enlightening as well as sobering.
 After decades of treating the river as a dumping ground, it is only in the fairly recent past that we have begun to see the Don as a valuable asset which should be restored to its natural condition.”

 - “BGL: Project for the Don River.”
 No.9, http://www.no9.ca/exhibitions/BGL/BGL.php.

 - “Nulle part 2 • Nowhere 2”, Bgl, http://bravobgl.ca/en/projects/nowhere-2-les-benefices-du-doute/.

 - “BGL: We’re on a Boat to Nowhere.”
 Canadian Art, https://canadianart.ca/features/bgl/.